palmetspat/WMC5-2425-PalmetshoferPatrick/README.md

 # Learning Path - WMC5

-Create a WMC repository for your exercises.
-Name it "WMC5-2425-YourLastnameYourFirstName".
-To keep track of your work, copy this file (LearningPath.md) into your repo and record your progress in the tables below.
-Document your progress by creating summaries and programming the examples.
-Push this documentation to your GitHub repo to verify the work you've completed.

 1. Finish either the JavaScript Course on Codecademy or the one from freeCodeCamp

    | Task      | Duration| Progress (time or %) | Completed |